heig-tin-info/handbook/DEVEL.md

+Ah, je comprends mieux !
+Voici une version corrigée et améliorée de votre texte en anglais, avec une grammaire et une orthographe correctes :

 # Extensions/Hooks/Hacks

-This document describes the custom extensions written for this project.
+This document describes the custom extensions created for this project.

 ## Abbreviations (`hooks/abbr.py`)

 ![Example in MIT](docs/assets/snapshots/wiki-abbr.png)

-MkDocs Material features support for PHP Markdown Extra syntax for abbreviations:
+MkDocs Material supports the PHP Markdown Extra syntax for abbreviations:

 ```markdown
 *[ANSI]: American National Standards Institute
 ```

-Which is rendered as the following everywhere in the document:
+This is rendered as follows throughout the document:

 ```html
 <abbr title="American National Standards Institute">ANSI</abbr>
 ```

-This feature is quite limited as it only supports a single line and hides the events on hyperlinks (popup).
-It is less interesting than a reference to Wikipedia.
+However, this feature is quite limited as it only supports single-line abbreviations and hides events on hyperlinks (popups), making it less appealing than a Wikipedia reference.

-The goal is to extend the PHP Markdown Extra syntax to replace abbreviations with links to Wikipedia if the abbreviation is a link to Wikipedia.
-This is done by adding a hook to the Markdown parser.
-Here a Wiki link
+The goal is to extend the PHP Markdown Extra syntax to replace abbreviations with Wikipedia links if the abbreviation corresponds to a Wikipedia page.
+This is achieved by adding a hook to the Markdown parser.
+For example, a Wiki link:

 ```markdown
 *[ANSI]: https://en.wikipedia.org/wiki/American_National_Standards_Institute
 ```

-This hook will be used with the wiki hook.
+This hook will work in conjunction with the Wikipedia hook.

 ## Wikipedia (`hooks/wiki.py`)

-This hook fetches from Wikipedia API a summary for each wiki link in the documentation.
+This hook fetches summaries from the Wikipedia API for each wiki link in the documentation.
 All summaries are saved in `links.yml`.
-Here the value for MIT:
+Here's the entry for MIT:

 ```yaml
 wikipedia: